‘Vanderpump Rules’: Stassi Schroeder Gushes Over New Boyfriend Beau Clark, Reveals How They Met

 Schroeder went on to say that she is completely comfortable being 100 percent true to herself when it comes to her relationship with Clark and applauded him for being “so nice” and “so caring.”

-During recent episodes of Vanderpump Rules Season 6, Schroeder has been seen attempting to get to a healthy place with her now-ex-boyfriend Patrick Meagher.
-However, as fans have come to discover, Meagher seems to be quite hard to please and when they are together, Schroeder appears to hold back her true thoughts and feelings.
+During recent episodes of Vanderpump Rules Season 6, Schroeder has been seen attempting to get to a healthy place with now-ex-boyfriend Patrick Meagher.
+However, as fans have come to discover, Meagher seems to be quite hard to please and Schroeder appears to hold back her true thoughts and feelings when they are together.
 Even her former boss, Lisa Vanderpump, has grown concerned about the relationship and questioned whether or not Meagher really wants to make Schroeder happy.

 To see more of Stassi Schroeder and her co-stars, tune into the Vanderpump Rules Season 6 finale episode on Monday, April 30 at 9 p.m. on Bravo TV.